alexsavv/alexsavv/README.md

 <hr>
 <h3>PERSONAL TRAITS AND SKILLS</h3> <br>
-Teamwork: Cooperating with other students and having an excellent ability adapting to a competitive multicultural environment
+<u>Teamwork</u>: Cooperating with other students and having an excellent ability adapting to a competitive
+multicultural environment

 Analysis and Problem solving: Spotting problems, identifying possible causes and coming up with